License GuideSOC 31-9092

 How to Get a Medical Assistant License.

-You'll follow a standard path across most states.
+You'll follow a consistent path across most states.
 First, complete accredited education in your field.
 Next, pass a national or state exam.
-Then gain supervised experience under a licensed professional, the length depending on your state.
-You'll also need to clear a background check.
-Finally, maintain your license by completing continuing education before each renewal.
-Hour requirements, degree levels, and experience minimums differ by state.
+Then gain supervised experience, which typically ranges from 1,000 to 4,000 hours depending on your state.
+You'll also need a background check.
+Finally, complete continuing education credits before each renewal.
+Hour requirements, degree levels, and experience minimums differ by state, so check your specific state's rules.

 1